great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/expectations/manage_expectations.md

 7. Complete the mandatory and optional fields for expectation.

-7. Complete the mandatory and optional fields for expectation.

 8. Click **Save** or click **Save & Add More** and then repeat steps 4 and 5 to add additional Expectations.

 9. Optional.
 Run a Validation.
 See [Run a Validation](/cloud/validations/manage_validations.md#run-a-validation).